A Spectral Algorithm with Additive Clustering for the Recovery of Overlapping Communities in Networks: Related work

 The first occurrence of a spectral algorithm to find overlapping communities goes back to \cite{FuzzyCMeans07}.
 The proposed method is an adaptation of spectral clustering with the normalized Laplacian (see e.g., \cite{Newman13}) with a fuzzy clustering algorithm in place of $k$-means, and its justification is rather heuristic.
 Another spectral algorithm has been proposed by \cite{Levina14Overlap}, as an estimation procedure for the (non-binary) membership matrix under the OCCAM.
 The spectral embedding is a row-normalized version of $\hat{U} \hat{\Lambda}^{1/2}\in\R^{n\times K}$, with $\hat{\Lambda}$ the diagonal matrix containing $K$ leading eigenvalues of $\hat{A}$ and $\hat{U}$ the matrix of associated eigenvectors.
 The centroids obtained by a $k$-median clustering algorithm are then used to estimate $Z$.
 This algorithm is proved to be consistent under the OCCAM, when moreover degree parameters and membership vectors are drawn according to some distributions.
 Similar assumptions have appeared before in the proof of consistency of some community detection algorithms in the SBM or DC-SBM \cite{Zhaoetal12ConsDCSBM}.
-Our consistency results are established for fixed parameters of the model.
+Our consistency results are established for fixed parameters of the model, and hold for relatively sparse graph ($\alpha_n\simeq \log n$), unlike those obtained under the OCCAM.